 Diana Rigg’s talent was commented on 1982 by Patrick McNee who “One of the world’s great actresses.
 A superb comedienne.
 I’m convinced that one day she’ll be Dame Diana.”
 Diana Rigg proved him right in her outstanding career in her many roles, be it with Steed and always with a bond, that she really is the top.

 What a Character Blogathon 2020 No 27

 This post was added to Outspoken & Freckled, Paula’s Cinema Club and Once Upon a Screen 9th What a Character Blogathon!
 Other reviews with these casts include Diana Rigg in Doctor Who.
 Morecambe and Wise in MGM Moments.
 Patrick Mcnee in Frasier, Murder She Wrote, The Ray Bradbury Theatre, Hotel, The Love Boat, Hart to Hart and Magnum PI.
-Telly Savalas in Kelly’s Heroes, Beyond the Poseidon Adventure, Buona Sera Mrs Campbell, The Man from U.N.C.L.E, The Five Daughters Affair S3 Ep28 and 29 / The Karate Killers and The Cartier Affair.
-Maggie Smith starred in Death on the Nile.
+Telly Savalas in Kelly’s Heroes, Buona Sera Mrs Campbell, Beyond the Poseidon Adventure, The Man from U.N.C.L.E, The Five Daughters Affair S3 Ep28 and 29 / The Karate Killers and The Cartier Affair.
+Maggie Smith starred in A Room with a View and Death on the Nile.
 Peter Ustinov starred in Appointment with Death and Death on the Nile.